aws-neuron/aws-neuron-sdk/general/nki/nki_faq.rst

 to resolve some of the common NKI compilation errors.

-If you encounter compilation errors from Neuron Compiler that you cannot understand or resolve, you may check out NKI sample `Github issues <https://github.com/aws-neuron/nki-samples/issues>`__ and open an issue if no similar issues exist.
+If you encounter compilation errors from Neuron Compiler that you cannot understand or resolve, you may check out NKI sample `GitHub issues <https://github.com/aws-neuron/nki-samples/issues>`__ and open an issue if no similar issues exist.

 How can I debug numerical issues in NKI kernels?